OSC/openondemand.org/index.md

 - Graphical desktop environments and desktop applications

 See the [documentation](https://osc.github.io/ood-documentation/latest/) for installation directions, app development tutorials, and an overview of the components and applications that make up OnDemand.
 We also have a [walkthrough video](https://www.youtube.com/watch?v=4-w-4wjlnPk&list=PLiHVyvLHAIcw2sM_MYNVX9B1vBmJgEmW3) showing the various components of an Open OnDemand instance available.

+### Available Applications

+Most of the most popular scientific applications as easilier made available to clients via Open OnDemand.
+A regularly updated list of these is available in the [documentation](https://osc.github.io/ood-documentation/latest/install-ihpc-apps.html) and includes software such as:
+* Abaqus
+* ANSYS
+* COMSOL
+* MATLAB
+* Jupyter
+* RStudio
+* QGIS
+* Paraview
+* STATA
+* Tensorboard

 ## Organizations using or exploring OnDemand
 Below is a list of organizations that have deployed or are looking at deploying Open OnDemand.
 Please contact us via the [news list](https://lists.osu.edu/mailman/listinfo/ood-users) if your organization is not on this list and should be included!